 Domain Federation Protocol

-Domain Federation Protocol is a proposed specification for a mechanism for ad-hoc authentication between websites, using a dialback mechanism to turn domain names into identities.
+Domain Federation Protocol was a proposed specification for a mechanism for ad-hoc authentication between websites, using a dialback mechanism to turn domain names into identities.

 The high-level request flow is as follows:

-Since there is lots of chatter in establishing an association the dialback association is established as a separate step before making any other requests, and the token can then possibly be used for many requests before it expires and a new token must be requested.
-Since the association happens out of band of any "real" request, an implementation can also pro-actively attempt to refresh associations for domains it expects to need so that the dialback process won't block a later operation.
+Since there is lots of chatter in establishing an association, the dialback association is established as a separate step before making any other requests.
+The token can then possibly be used for many requests before it expires and a new token must be requested.
+Since the association happens out of band of any "real" request, an implementation can also pro-actively attempt to refresh associations for domains it expects to contact so that the dialback process won't block a later operation.

 The Domain Federation Protocol makes the assumption that once a caller has proven ownership of a domain it is free to "act as" any user under that domain, using the familiar user@domain syntax of email addresses.
 This makes Domain Federation Protocol particularly suitable for interaction of domains that each have hundreds, thousands or even millions of users since only one association needs to be maintained no matter how many users are communicating.